BraveCaperCat2/rivets-rs/README.md

 - Go blazingly fast with Rust memory safety guarantees and multithreading.
 - A superset of all the functionality possible within the vanilla Lua scripting language.

+> [!CAUTION]
+> Rivets currently doesn't work for Factorio 2.0 and likely never will.
+>
+> A rivets-like program may exist in the future though, when more people are willing to work on the project and some key roadblockers for 2.0 are able to be overcome.

 ## Features

 - **Procedural Macros**: Utilize idiomatic proc macros to overwrite or detour compiled Factorio functions.